My name is Sonia Marsh, and I just finished my life-changing adventure, with the Peace Corps in a country called, Lesotho, in southern Africa.

-I call this my “Gutsy mid-life, post-divorce, reinvention of self,” adventure.
+I needed this “Gutsy mid-life, post-divorce, reinvention of self,” adventure.
 It all started in 2015 when I decided to take the Teaching English to speakers of other languages (TESOL) certificate in Greenwich, London.
 After that I volunteered teaching adults conversational English in Spain, My next adventure was teaching English to children on the beautiful island of Koh Samui, Thailand, and finally, I practiced in a Kindergartners in California, prior to being shipped off to the Mountain Kingdon of Lesotho in October 2015.

 I hope that my stories will entertain, and motivate you to take that leap of faith, and to follow your heart.